-Having success in organic search today requires optimizing a combination of ranking factors that search engines consider essential.
+Having success in organic search today requires optimising a combination of ranking factors that search engines consider essential.
 These include technical, on-page and off-page.
 Over the years, we’ve seen a large increase in off-page techniques like link building, content marketing and other technical aspects.
 But the truth is, off-page SEO won’t do much good if your website does not pay attention to the fundamentals of on-page ranking factors.

 A Smart SEO practitioner will know that on-page optimisation should constantly be top of the list.
 And because the search engine landscape is ever-changing, it’s essential to make sure your on-page SEO knowledge and content is up to date.

 So in this post, we will look at what on-page SEO actually is, why it matters so much, and ten of what we feel are the most important on-page SEO considerations for website success in 2020.

 On-page SEO (also known as on-site) refers to the practice of optimizing your web pages or blog posts to improve search engine rank in Google and boost organic traffic.
 It’s not just about publishing relevant, quality content.
 It’s also about making sure your website has a good level of expertise, authority, and trust.
-On-page SEO also includes optimizing headlines, HTML tags (title, meta, and header), and images.
+On-page SEO also includes optimising headlines, HTML tags (title, meta, and header), and images.

-It takes into account over 200 aspects of the webpage that, when added together, will improve your website’s visibility in the search results and allow your target keywords to rank higher.
+It considers over 200 aspects of the webpage that, when added together, will improve your website’s visibility in the search results and allow your target keywords to rank higher.

 On-page SEO is crucial because it allows search engines to understand your website and its content and identify relevant to a searcher’s query.
 As search engines become more and more sophisticated, there is a greater focus on relevance and semantics in search engine results pages (known as SERPs).

 Google is now better at understanding what users are searching for when they type a query and deliver search results that meet user intent.
 Its algorithm is ever-evolving, and this is where an experienced SEO comes in and constantly follows these changes.